LLYYXX/layra/README.md

 ## 🚀 Latest Updates

 - **(2025.4.6) First Trial Version Now Available**:
   The first testable version of LAYRA has been released!
 Users can now upload PDF documents, ask questions, and receive layout-aware answers.
-We’re excited to see how this feature can help with real-world document understanding.
+We're excited to see how this feature can help with real-world document understanding.

 - **Current Features**:
   - PDF batch upload and parsing functionality